 Pharmacy Negligence – What Is It?

-As medical professionals, pharmacists will owe a duty of care to anyone who seeks treatment, or purchases medicine through them.
-They will have to perform their jobs competently to ensure that they do not cause avoidable harm to people.
+As medical professionals, pharmacists owe a duty of care to anyone who seeks treatment, or purchases medicine through them.
+Per this duty, they have to perform their jobs in a way that meets minimum expected care standards.

 If a pharmacist breaches this duty and you suffer from unnecessary harm due to this breach, you may be able to sue the responsible pharmacist for their negligence.
 An example of this being if a pharmacy gave you the wrong dosage for your medication and this led to you falling ill.
 You could be eligible to make a medical negligence claim to seek compensation for your caused illness, and the effect that the illness had on your life.